opensauceryafrica/bifrost/s3/doc.md

 - [Amazon S3 Documentation](https://docs.aws.amazon.com/s3/index.html)
 - [Bifrost GitHub Repository](https://github.com/opensaucerer/bifrost)

 We hope you found this guide helpful in using Bifrost with Amazon S3.
-If you have any questions or feedback, please don't hesitate to reach out to us!
+If you have any questions or feedback, please don't hesitate to open an [issue](https://github.com/opensaucerer/bifrost/issues)!